jwashek/exagora.me/_posts/2022-10-27-assurance-of-salvation.md

 > <u>Galatians 3:2</u> This only would I learn of you, Received ye the Spirit by the works of the law, or by the hearing of faith?

-We received the Holy Spirit not by anything *we* did, have done, or will do, but only through faith and our trust in Jesus Christ.
+We received the Holy Spirit not by anything *we* did, are doing, or will do, but only through faith and our trust in Jesus Christ.
 Let's put off our efforts and put on His effort.
 Overcome your self-righteousness and regain your assurance by trusting in His righteousness, not your own!

 ### Spiritual Stagnation
 You may have heard the saying, "*if you're not progressing, you're regressing*."
 It seems Peter taught this very thing regarding our faith.
 In his 2nd letter, Peter states: